Fall / Winter 2019

-Cheeky, charming and touchingly direct, Melbourne foursome Twerps are rising from humble beginnings to become international lo-fi pop champions.
-Formed in late 2008 around charismatic guitarist/vocalist Marty Frawley, Twerps were already supporting the likes of Deerhunter, the Bats (NZ), the Black Lips, Yo La Tengo and Thee Oh Sees within a few months of their first gig. read more…
+Cheeky, charming and touchingly direct, Melbourne foursome Twerps are international pop champions.
+Formed in late 2008 around guitarists Martin Frawley and Julia MacFarlane, they were already supporting the likes of Deerhunter, the Bats, the Black Lips, Yo La Tengo and Thee Oh Sees within a few months of their first gig. read more…

-Cheeky, charming and touchingly direct, Melbourne foursome Twerps are rising from humble beginnings to become international lo-fi pop champions.
-Formed in late 2008 around charismatic guitarist/vocalist Marty Frawley, Twerps were already supporting the likes of Deerhunter, the Bats (NZ), the Black Lips, Yo La Tengo and Thee Oh Sees within a few months of their first gig.
+Cheeky, charming and touchingly direct, Melbourne foursome Twerps are international pop champions.
+Formed in late 2008 around guitarists Martin Frawley and Julia MacFarlane, they were already supporting the likes of Deerhunter, the Bats, the Black Lips, Yo La Tengo and Thee Oh Sees within a few months of their first gig.

-Their self-titled debut album followed in late 2011, a co-release by Chapter Music and Underwater Peoples.
+A self-titled debut album followed in late 2011, co-released by Chapter Music and Underwater Peoples.
 Lead tracks Dreamin and This Guy were premiered on Pitchfork, who gave the album a glowing 7.9 review, then awarded album closer Coast To Coast a Best New Track (only the third Aussie band ever to score a BNT, after Cut Copy and Tame Impala).
-The album was also streamed in full by Gorilla Vs Bear and Stereogum and picked up by hundreds of blogs around the world.
-The band returned to SXSW this year, getting written up in the NME, Blllboard and elsewhere, and have just toured the US and Australia with Real Estate.
-They also added shows with Frankie Rose, DIIV, Spectrals and Ducktails to their US itinerary, and are now heading home to begin working on album number two.